AstroKeith/eFinder64/README.md

 ## Operation
 The handbox version will autostart on power up.

-VNC is enabled at efinder.local
+VNC and ssh is enabled at efinder.local

 VNC can be used to run the Graphical Display variant by executing in a terminal window....